• Skip to main content

 The blood orchid flower should be watered by misting the leaves and flowers.
 The moss that the flower is kept in should be watered with a showering of room temperature water.

-It is very imperative that the blood orchid does not become over watered.
+It is very imperative that the orchid does not become over watered.
 Should there be too much water the roots can become at risk of rotting.
 It is very important that the plant is only sprinkled with water.
 This can be done once every week.

 —-